zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_dr/_index.md

 ## Disaster recovery with SQL distributed availability groups

-Azure Arc-enabled SQL Managed Instance is deployed on Kubernetes as a containerized application and uses kubernetes constructs such as stateful sets and persistent storage to provide built-in health monitoring, failure detection, and failover mechanisms to maintain service health.
+Azure Arc-enabled SQL Managed Instance is deployed on Kubernetes as a containerized application and uses Kubernetes constructs such as stateful sets and persistent storage to provide built-in health monitoring, failure detection, and failover mechanisms to maintain service health.
 For increased reliability, you can also configure disaster recovery between multiple Azure Arc-enabled SQL Managed Instances to be able to failover to another instance on another Kubernetes cluster.
 Disaster recovery is supported for both General Purpose and Business Critical tiers.

 ## Operations